Asmendeus/iMPSForClassicalModels.jl/README.md

 ## About next version

-In `v0.2.0`, the following features are expected to be added
+In `v0.1.1`, the following features are expected to be added

-- Variational optimization implementation based on gradient algorithm
-- Allowing `leftFixedPoint` and `rightFixedPoint` to specify solving which fixed point equation
-- Optimization of partial code logic
+- Optimization of partial code logic;
-- Examples of classical Clock and XY model
+- Examples of classical Clock and XY model;
-- A more accurate and comprehensive tutorial
+- More accurate and comprehensive reviews and tutorials.